 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

 Ten things to celebrate about Maths at Hemlington Hall Academy are:

-1. The introduction of NFER testing to assess learning and to consolidate teacher assessment.
+- Whiterose Maths testing was introduced to assess learning and to consolidate teacher assessment termly.

 Assessment in KS2 has become more accurate as the tests have been used in-line with teacher assessment.
 Data more accurate moving forward, therefore targeting the right children will be easier.